 Lost and Found Pets

 It is important to take immediate action if your pet goes missing.
-It’s always a good idea to make sure your pet is properly identified with collar and tag as well as a microchip.
-Follow the steps below and call us with any questions.
+Make sure your pet is properly identified with collar and tag as well as a microchip.
+If your pet goes missing or if you’ve found a stray dog, cat, or domesticated small animal, follow the steps below and call us with any questions at (207) 449-1366.

 My Pet is Missing